alexpaul/AVFoundation-MediaFeed/README.md

 ## 2. Let's begin

 Create a new Xcode project.
-Our app will be called AVFoundation-MediaFeed.
+Our app will be called **AVFoundation-MediaFeed**.

 ## 3. Overview of user interface for the app

 The app will be embedded in a UINavigationController.
-In the navigation bar we will have two UIBarButtonItems, a button for selecting the devices video capture and the second button will retrieve content from the user's media library.
+In the navigation bar we will have two UIBarButtonItems, a button for selecting the device's video capture and the second button will retrieve content from the user's photo library.

-We will use a collection view to display user generated content.
-The collection view will have a supplementary header view that displays the last seen of played content.
-The cells of the collection view will either display an image of a still image taken or a video preview in the case of the user doing video capture.
+We will use a collection view to display the user generated content (images and video).
+The collection view will have a supplementary header view that displays a random video.
+The cells of the collection view will either display an image of a still image selected or a video preview thumbnail if a video was captured.

 ## 4. ViewController

-Refactor the ViewController and call it **MediaFeedViewController**.
+Refactor the default ViewController class name and call it **MediaFeedViewController**.
 Go to the storyboard and embedd the one scene into a UINavigationController.

 Add two UIBarButtonItem 's to the navigation bar.
 Select **photo.fill** and **video.fill** respectively from the attributes inspector.
+Those SFSymbols (photo.fill and video.fill) are only supported in iOS 13 and above.

 Set the navigation title to **Media Feed**

-Drag in a collection view to the view controller scene and set its constraints to 0 at all safe area edges (top, leading, bottom and trailing)
+Drag in a collection view to the view controller scene and set its constraints to 0 at all edges (top (safe area), leading, bottom (safe area) and trailing)

 Set the cell's ```reuse identifier``` to **mediaCell**